Eleusinian Mysteries: Inside the Telesterion

 Following this section of the Mysteries was an all-night feast (Pannychis) accompanied by dancing and merriment.
 This portion of the festivities was open to the public.
 The dances took place in the Rarian Field, rumored to be the first spot where grain grew.
-A bull sacrifice also took place late that night or early the next morning.
+A bull would also be sacrificed late that night or early the next morning.
 That day (22nd Boedromion), the initiates honoured the dead by pouring libations from special vessels.

-On the 23rd of Boedromion, the mysteries ended and everyone returned home.
+The mysteries ended on the 23rd of Boedromion.

 Demise

 In 170 AD, the Temple of Demeter was sacked by the Sarmatians but was rebuilt by Marcus Aurelius.
 Aurelius was then allowed to become the only lay person ever to enter the anaktoron.
 As Christianity gained in popularity in the 4th and 5th centuries, Eleusis's prestige began to fade.
 The last pagan emperor of Rome, Julian, reigned from 361 to 363 after about fifty years of Christian rule.
 Julian attempted to restore the Eleusinian Mysteries and was the last emperor to be initiated into them.
 The closing of the Eleusinian Mysteries in 392 AD by the emperor Theodosius I is reported by Eunapius, a historian and biographer of the Greek philosophers.
 Eunapius had been initiated by the last legitimate Hierophant, who had been commissioned by the emperor Julian to restore the Mysteries, which had by then fallen into decay.
 According to Eunapius, the last Hierophant was a usurper, "the man from Thespiae who held the rank of Father in the mysteries of Mithras".
 According to Eunapius, in 396, during his raiding campaign in Attica, the king of the Goths Alaric I looted the remains of the shrines.

 According to historian Hans Kloft, despite the destruction of the Eleusinian Mysteries, elements of the cult survived in the Greek countryside.
 There, local peasants and shepherds partially transferred Demeter's rites and religious duties onto Saint Demetrius of Thessaloniki, who gradually became the local patron of agriculture and "heir" to the pagan mother goddess.